- In Spain the system of teaching foreign languages is completely pointless.

 Pablo: Of course!
 Do you want to try?
 I’ll speak Japanese, you’ll speak Polish and we try to create something together?

 Anna: Japanese?!
-It’s completely different language, I don’t have any chance to understand a word!
+It's a completely different language, I don’t have any chance to understand a word!

 Pablo: And I have no idea about Polish.
 Come on, let’s try.